ErikdeJager/dnd-the-realms/Playable Races/Elf.md

 High elves have been infused with the magic of crossings between [Deracha](../Realms/Deracha.md) and [Aefir.md](../Realms/Aefir.md).
 Though it says nothing of their alignment, just their physical appearance and some traits

+## Half Elf
+Half elves are the child of a human and elf.
+They inherit either dark elf or high elf traits from their parents, depending on what kind of elf its parent is.

 ## Traits